-Automobile insurance is mandatory for all vehicles operated in Ontario.
-Anyone convicted of driving without auto insurance will face a large fine and excessive penalties on future insurance rates, plus a possible suspension of their Ontario driver’s license.
+Auto insurance in Ontario is mandatory for all vehicles.
+Anyone convicted of driving without automobile insurance will face a large fine and excessive penalties on future insurance rates, plus a possible suspension of their Ontario driver’s license.

 In Ontario, there are 6 sections to your auto insurance policy, which are as follows: